marcelpolakS19133/Expense/README.md

 # Expense
-This is a simple expense tracker aplication made in collaboration with marcelpolaks19133 and ...
+This is a simple expense tracker aplication made in collaboration with marcelpolaks19133 and jkrysztofiak